The Ultimate Introduction to Skydiving

-Re-live the experience again and again with one of our professional media packages and share your adventure with friends and family.
+Re-live the experience again and again with our professional media package and share your adventure with friends and family.

 You must be at least 16 years of age to do a tandem skydive.
 If you are under the age of majority in Ontario (18), you will need parental consent and your parent or legal guardian must be present at Skydive Burnaby on the day of your tandem skydive.

 Yes.
 The most important factor is that your height and weight are proportionate, to ensure the equipment fits properly and safely.